The 47-page IEP is useless

 Over 1,000 families of annotated behavioral outcome data — systematically collected with experimental rigor.
 Not a lab dataset.
 Real behaviors, real outcomes, real training signal.

-The KKI Caregiver AI Empowerment Trial is running now.
+The NeuroPath Caregiver AI Empowerment Trial is running now.
 Parallel-arm design measuring caregiver self-efficacy, school implementation fidelity, and daily IBRST data.
 Publishable in 6 months.

 A competitor can rent GPT-4 in six weeks.
 They cannot compress 70 years of behavioral science, 20+ peer-reviewed publications, and 1,000+ families of annotated real-world outcome data into a training dataset.
 This moat compounds permanently with every new deployment.